becoinc/sdk_resources/beco_SDK_Android_user_guide.md

 - Samsung Galaxy S9 (Android 8.0)
 - Google Pixel 2 (Android 9.0)

-We expect other Android devices to work similarly, but they have not been tested by Beco.
+We expect other hardware models and earlier Android OS versions (down to Lollipop 5.1) to work similarly, but they have not been tested by Beco.

 **Notice:** Beco strongly recommends devices running Android 6.0.1